Adam Humer

-Adam Teofil Humer (born either 1917 or 1908 – November 2001) was a Polish communist activist and high-ranking official of the Ministry of Public Security of Poland (deputy director of Investigations Bureau).
-Known for particular brutality.
-Humer tortured political prisoners whom he interrogated during the 1940s and 1950s.
+Adam Teofil Humer (April 27, 1917 – November 12, 2001) was a Polish communist activist and high-ranking official of the Ministry of Public Security of Poland (deputy director of Investigations Bureau).
+Known for particular brutality, Humer tortured political prisoners whom he interrogated during the 1940s and 1950s.

 Biography

-Humer was born in to a Polish working-class family in the United States.
+Humer was born into a Polish working-class family in the United States.

 His father who was a communist activist was killed by underground anti-communists partisans in 1946.
 He and his family returned to Poland in 1921 and Humer later joined the Communist Youth Union of Western Ukraine.

 During the Nazi invasion of Poland he remained in Tomaszów Lubelski.
 After the Soviet invasion of Poland in 1939 Humer and other activists of the Communist Youth Union created the Poviat Revolutionary Committee which he became its vice-chairman.
 After the Red Army withdrew and German–Soviet Frontier Treaty was signed Humer was evacuated to the Soviet occupation zone and entered the University of Lviv where he was engaged in propaganda and joined the Komsomol in 1941.

 After the start of the German-Soviet War and the occupation of Lviv, Humer returned Tomaszów Lubelski and remained in hiding.
 With the entry of the Red Army in July 1944, he participated in the organization of local national councils in the local poviat on behalf of the Polish Committee of National Liberation.
 In the period from August 13 to September 8, 1944, he was the head of the Propaganda and Information Department at the County National Council in Tomaszów Lubelski.

 After the end of the war, Humer and his brother Edward, particularly threatened by attacks under the sentence of the Polish Underground State, were moved to Lublin, and soon to Warsaw.
 Adam ended up in the Ministry of Public Security and his brother was sent to work in the Main Directorate of Military Information.